DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter20.md

 watch together.

-Bill and Susan often spend some time after the children have gone to bed in the living room, watching television - it\'s a way of being together without actually having to talk.
+Bill and Susan often spend some time after the children have gone to bed in the living room, watching television - it's a way of being together without actually having to talk.
 At first, some of Synygy's suggestions make Susan uncomfortable, because they clearly drawn on some of her viewing habits which she wishes to keep private.
 However, Synygy